XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 ## Prepare a workspace

 > This option will get you started quickly, but includes some manual work.
-Alternatively, you can use the completed solution in this repo and deploy it to Azure in [Lab 3 - Infrastructure as Code using Bicep](Lab3-Bicep.md)
+Alternatively, you can use the completed solution in this repo and deploy it to Azure in [Lab 3 - Infrastructure as Code using Bicep](Lab3-Bicep.md).
+Note that by doing this, you will effectively skip this entire Lab.

 - Create a new folder to host the project.
 E.g. `d:\projects\clubcloud`
 - Open a terminal and navigate to the folder.
 E.g. `cd d:\projects\clubcloud`